A new report says that as healthcare reform takes shape, nurses will have to take on a greater role. Not so fast, says the AMA.

 Nurses can help shoulder much of the burden that health care reform will place on doctors and should be given both the education and the authority to take on more medical duties, according to the Institute of Medicine (IOM).

-released Tuesday, IOM said that nurses should be fully engaged with other healthcare professionals and assume leadership roles in redesigning the fragmented and expensive US health care system.
+In a report released Tuesday, IOM said that nurses should be fully engaged with other healthcare professionals and assume leadership roles in redesigning the fragmented and expensive US health care system.
 To facilitate this, the Institute is calling for the industry to institute residency training for nurses, increase the percentage of nurses who attain a bachelor’s degree to 80% by 2020, and double the number who pursue doctorates.
 Regulatory and institutional obstacles including limits on nurses' scope of practice should be removed so that the health system can reap the full benefit of nurses' training, skills, and knowledge in patient care, it said.

 "Transforming the nursing profession is a crucial element to achieving the nation's vision of an effective, affordable health care system that is accessible and responsive to all," said Linda Burnes Bolten, vice president for nursing, chief nursing officer, and director of nursing research, Cedars-Sinai Medical Center, Los Angeles, CA.